 You should only burn high quality clear K-1 kerosene.
 The

 less expensive K-2 kerosene has a higher sulfur content that

 creates a hard deposit on the burning surface of the wick and

 shortens the wick life.
-Low sulphur
+Low sulfur

-K-1 burns without creating an odour.
+K-1 burns without creating an odor.
 Scented

 partially clogged wick creates an uneven flame that prevents the